Dem report: Postal Service changes delay prescription drugs

 “Delays in USPS service are imposing new costs and burdens on health care providers, which could increase costs to the federal government, consumers and taxpayers,″ Sens.
 Elizabeth Warren, D-Mass., and Bob Casey, D-Pa., said in a statement accompanying the report.

-The report was based on information from five of the largest pharmacies and pharmacy benefit managers in the country that provide mail order service: Cigna/Express Scripts, CVS Health, Walgreens Boots Alliance, UnitedHealth/Optum and Humana.
+The report was based on information from five of the nation’s largest pharmacies and pharmacy benefit managers that provide mail order service, including Cigna/Express Scripts, CVS Health, Walgreens Boots Alliance, UnitedHealth/Optum and Humana.
+Senate staff also talked to patient advocacy groups and national associations representing pharmacy benefit managers and specialty pharmacies.

+A spokesman for the Postal Service said the agency’s workforce, “like many others, have been impacted by the COVID-19 crisis, which has resulted in certain service disruptions.”

+Officials are “aggressively working to ensure full service coverage across the network, including increasing hiring based on local needs and improving process flows,” spokesman Dave Partenheimer said.
+Weekly performance data show positive trends ”and we are optimistic these trends will continue,” he said.

 Warren and Case are members of the Senate Special Committee on Aging and the Senate Health, Education, Labor and Pensions Committee.
 In a letter to the Postal Service Board of Governors, the senators urged quick action to “reverse these lapses in services,” which they said “represent an ongoing public health threat.”